 Meeting rooms are available at the Martin Luther King Jr. Memorial Library and most of the 25 neighborhood libraries.
-Study rooms are available at nine locations:
+Study rooms are available at ten locations:

 There are two ways to reserve space:

 1. The fastest is to use our online system below.

 2. You may reserve a room by calling any neighborhood library.